This dictionary covers graphic design, prepress and print terminology

 The thickness of a single sheet of paper, expressed in units of thousandths of an inch.

 In magazine and newspaper publishing, a quotation or edited excerpt from an article that is placed in a larger typeface on the same page.
-It leads readers into the article and can highlight a key topic.
+It leads readers to the article and can highlight a key topic.
 Also known as a pull quote or a lift-out quote.

 A dull coated paper, which is particularly useful in reproducing halftones and engravings.